AARP Medicare Advantage Plans Review

 HMO

 An AARP health maintenance organization (HMO) plan requires you to get the majority of your non-emergency care within a preset network of healthcare providers.
 Most AARP HMOs include Part D prescription drug coverage and many of the extra benefits that come with most AARP Medicare Advantage plans.
 You will need to choose a primary care physician and receive treatment within your network, as AARP’s traditional HMO does not cover most treatments received outside of your network.
-HMOs are best for seniors who do not travel much and spend most of their time near in-network providers.
+HMOs are best for older adults and other beneficiaries who do not travel much and spend most of their time near in-network providers.

 HMO-POS

 An AARP HMO with point-of-service (POS) coverage allows you to get some types of treatments outside of your network.
-While your coverage does extend further, you will still have to pay more when you go out of network.
-Like its standard HMO plans, AARP’s HMO-POS plans often come with a low or $0 premium, prescription drug coverage, and extra benefits.
+Although your coverage extends further, you will still have to pay more when you go out of network.
+Like its standard HMO plans, AARP’s HMO-POS plans often come with a low or $0 premium, prescription drug coverage and extra benefits.
 This type of plan gives older adults more freedom to travel without losing their Medicare coverage.
-However, both types of HMO plans will generally require prior authorization for treatments and approval from your primary care physician to see specialists.
+Both types of HMO plans, however, will generally require prior authorization for treatments and approval from your primary care physician to see specialists.

 PPO